MUSIC CLUBS & BARS; A NIGHT CRAWLERS NIGHT OUT

 Cooter Browns Tavern: 509 S. Carrollton Ave.
 866 9104, A recent addition, during the day it’s the blue collar crowd, at night the Tulane types arrive.
 Over 40 kinds of beer on draft and lots of stuff in bottles.
 Also a great oyster bar and plenty of pool tables, and to remind you you’re in the future, free wireless internet.
 (Arthur O, Stan)

 Saturn Bar: 3067 St. Claude Ave.; Well East of the Quarter.
 One of the Weirdest places I’ve ever been in, but one of our favorites.
 Neon chandeliers, a mummy hanging from the ceiling, in some ways looks like a bad acid trip.
 Stan’s photo’s adorn the walls with several thousand other artifacts.
 Local rummy’s populate the place until 11:00 or so when the arty hipsters begin to stop by.
 Cheap drinks and great T shirts for sale.
 Nasty part of town, park near the door.
-949-7532 (It is with great sadness that I report that on 12/22/05 O’Neill Broyard, the owner of the Saturn Bar, died of a heart attack, in New Orleans but his Nephew Eric and his family have reopened the bar, its all been cleaned up but still echos the old place.
-Live bands on weekends, but they seem to have crazy hours during the week and may only be open for shows on weekends these days.
+949-7532 (It is with great sadness that I report that on 12/22/05 O’Neill Broyard, the owner of the Saturn Bar, died of a heart attack, in New Orleans but his Nephew Eric and his family reopened the bar, its all been cleaned up but still echos the old place.
+They recently sold the bar to a couple and they often have live bands on weekends, but they seem to have crazy hours during the week and may only be open for shows on weekends these days.
 (Stan, Kevin & Pike)